Understanding the different scores used across CultureAI

 The Leaderboard Score is based on your employee's Cyber Security Score (though it's not a 1-1 match, keeping employees Cyber Security Score private)

-It's scaled by a 90-day grace period from the date the employee was first synced to CultureAI, this prevents new employees from instantly being at the top of the leaderboard.
+It's scaled by a 90-day grace period from the date an employee was first synced to CultureAI, this prevents new employees from instantly being at the top of the leaderboard.

 Completing assigned training will have a positive impact on the leaderboard scores.
 Completing training will not impact any other scores.